Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Method

-Let $X={\{x_i,q_i\}}_{i=1}^N$ represent the labeled data collection, where $x$ refers to the input text and $q$ corresponds to the source target. $N$ denotes the total number of instances in $X$.
-Each sentence-target pair $(x,q) \in X$ is assigned a stance label $y$.
+\textbf{Task Definition.} Let $X={(x_i,q_i)}_{i=1}^N$ represent the labeled data collection, where $x$ refers to the input text and $q$ corresponds to the source target. $N$ denotes the total number of instances in $X$.
+Each sentence-target pair $(x,q) \in X$ is assigned a stance label $y$ (e.g., \textit{favor}, \textit{against}, or \textit{none}).
 ZSSD aims to train a model from source known targets and predict the stance polarity towards unseen targets.